-The Engineering Institute of Technology (EIT), in conjunction with IDC Technologies are running monthly live and interactive instructor-led sessions in various engineering disciplines that will give you the opportunity to ask questions and expand your knowledge.
+The Engineering Institute of Technology (EIT), in conjunction with sister company, IDC Technologies are running complimentary, live and interactive instructor-led sessions in various engineering disciplines that will give you the opportunity to ask questions and expand your knowledge.

-The list of topics is listed below on the schedule.
-If you can’t attend the live sessions, simply register to receive the recording and slides only.
+The upcoming topics are listed below on the schedule.
+If you cannot attend the live sessions, simply register to receive the recording and slides only.

-Please ensure you have the latest browser for either Google Chrome or Firefox prior to attending the live session - this is very important.
+** Please ensure you have the latest browser for Google Chrome prior to attending a live session to ensure the software package will work **

 If you would like to be notified of upcoming webinar topics, please sign up for our monthly Engineering Newsletter here: www.eit.edu.au